a-sit-plus/warden/README.md

 ```

 #### 1.2.1 Back-End Setup
-The back-end also dictates how an attestation challenge may be verified.
-The back-end also needs a source to generate attestation challenges, track them, and match them against incoming attestation requests.
+In addition to the parameters described above, the back-end also needs a source to generate attestation challenges, track them, and match them against incoming attestation requests.
-WARDEN Supreme's verifier component aims to integrate with any service, it simply expects a lambda that matches an incoming attestation statement against the expected nonce.
+As Warden Supreme's verifier component aims to integrate with any service, it simply expects a lambda that matches an incoming attestation statement against the expected nonce.
 Session management is out of scope, as it is provided by frameworks such as Ktor or Spring.
 In the end, a verifier instance is created as follows: